jonasluz/jonasluz/README.md

 ---

-🎓 MSc in Applied Informatics | 🎮 Game Developer Enthusiast | 💡 Innovating with AI and Tech
+🎓 MSc & PhD student in Applied Informatics | 🎮 Game Developer Enthusiast | 💡 Innovating with AI and Tech

 With over 25 years of experience in IT infrastructure and systems analysis, I specialize in supporting complex ICT environments while pursuing my passion for game development and AI.
 Skilled in software development, problem-solving, and contributing to innovative projects, I am focused on bridging the gap between cutting-edge tech solutions and immersive digital experiences.